A League of Their Own: Kristie Luebbert

 When did you start working with the Girl Scouts, and what made you want to join this organization?

-I have been working with the Girl Scouts for about seven years now as just a parent because my daughter is involved.
-This will be her seventh year.
+I have been working with the Girl Scouts for about seven years now.
+My daughter started with Troop 130 as a Daisy.
+As a parent, I feel you should be involved in your children’s organizations and pitch in wherever and whenever you can.

-If the Scouts need assistance with anything, I am more than happy to help out with anything they need.
-Being a full-time agent, I actually have some flexibility in there which allows me to do more.
+If the Scouts need assistance with things, I am more than happy to pitch in whenever I can.
+Being a full-time agent allows me some flexibility to take care of my clients and have time to volunteer.
 I also volunteer as the librarian; I got the Volunteer of the Year award for Hartford Elementary last year.
 My son is in Scouts, so we assist there.
 I am CAP (Community Advisory Panel) for Phillips 66.
 I just feel it’s an important element to be as involved as you can within your community.
 I learned from my parents that you spend time in your community to put forth the effort, and I hope that it is passed down to my children.

 You are instrumental in planning events for the troop.
 What does it mean to you that these young girls trust in your capabilities to be such a reliable resource for them?